Need to repair or replace your duct work?

 air duct repair & replacement

 If you’re wondering how to know when you might have a problem with your air ducts, we’ve got a few signs you can keep an eye out for around your home.
 Keep in mind that regularly having your HVAC system serviced and your air ducts cleaned is a surefire way to catch any problems with your system early on.
-However, if you haven’t been diligent about regularly checking your air ducts, here are a few signs you may want to have them inspected:
+Here are a few signs you may want to have them inspected:

 Higher Utility Bills – Few problems around the house will have as direct an impact on your home’s energy efficiency as your air ducts.
 Homes with old or damaged air ducts can lose between 20 – 30% of the treated air passing through the system.
 Not only does that kind of loss rate mean that your HVAC system has to work harder to maintain the temperature in your home, but you’ll also have substantially higher utility costs.